US retail sales rose 1.3% last month, a sign of resilience

 The Bank of America report also found that, adjusting for inflation, grocery spending per household has fallen sharply, to below pre-pandemic levels, even though visits to grocery stores haven't fallen.
 That suggests many people are seeking out cheaper options when shopping for food.

+Still, the quick downturn at Target, which reported a 52% drop in profit in its third quarter compared with a year ago, shows how a combination of higher prices on food, higher interest rates, and growing economic uncertainty are taking its toll on some shoppers.

+Sales weakened significantly in the weeks leading up to Oct.
+29, the end of the most recent quarter, with more customers refusing to pay full price and waiting for sales, said Target's Chairman and CEO Brian Cornell.
+They’re also buying smaller packages and trading down to instore brands.
+That trend pushed quarterly profit far below the expectations of both Target, and Wall Street.

-Walmart, the world’s largest retailer, reported strong sales growth Tuesday in its third quarter, as more shoppers, including higher-income ones, sought out its cheaper groceries.
+By contrast, Walmart, the world’s largest retailer, reported strong sales growth Tuesday in its third quarter.
+Yet that likely occurred as more shoppers, including higher-income ones, sought out its cheaper groceries.

 The company said that consumers are trading down to private brands in baby items and baking goods, among other categories.
 It is also seeing wealthier customers.
 About three-quarters of Walmart’s market share gains in food came from customers with annual household incomes of $100,000 or more, the company said.